iCliniq Logo

 Introduction:

-The signs of this condition can be witnessed usually during birth, but it becomes more evident during growth and development due to changes in physical proportion.
+The signs of this condition can usually be witnessed during birth, but they become more evident during growth and development due to changes in physical proportion.
 The most common symptom of brachydactyly is shorter fingers, toes, or both.
 The affected person does not feel discomfort or pain unless they have other associated conditions.
 The shortened fingers and toes can make it challenging to have a firmer grip, and the person may have difficulty walking if the condition is severe in the feet.
 However, these discomforts occur occasionally.

 How Is Brachydactyly Caused?

 Brachydactyly is an inherited condition.
 Hence, the cause is attributed to genetics.
 It is an autosomal dominant condition.
 This indicates that only one parent with the concerned gene is required to affect the next generation.
 The reason for such genes can be two mutations in a single gene.
 Another cause can be the intake of certain medications by the mother during the pregnancy.
 Also, any changes in the hand and feet blood circulation, especially in babies, may cause this.
-Some other genetic conditions associated with syndromes that may cause this condition are Down syndrome, Cushing’s syndrome, etc.
+Some other genetic conditions associated with syndromes that may cause this condition are Down syndrome (chromosome 21 disorder causing intellectual and developmental delays) and Cushing’s syndrome (when the body produces excess cortisol hormone for prolonged duration).

 The various types of brachydactyly are divided based on the affected bones and digits.
 Following are the five types of brachydactyly:

-Type A - Type A brachydactyly is characterized by the shortening of the middle phalanges.
-This Type A can be further classified based on finger types as the following:
+Type A - This type of brachydactyly is characterized by the shortening of the middle phalanges.
+This can be further classified based on finger types as the following:

 • Type A1: Shortened middle phalanges of all the fingers.

-• Type A2: Shortening the index finger and sometimes the little finger can be shortened.
+• Type A2: Shortening the index finger; sometimes, the little finger can be shortened.

 • Type A3: Only the little finger is affected.

-Type B -Type B brachydactyly affects the ends of the index and little fingers.
+Type B -This type of brachydactyly affects the ends of the index and little fingers.
 The proximal bone on each finger is either shortened or absent.
 The absence of nails is also observed.
 A similar scenario is observed in toes.
 The thumb bones can be flattened or split.

-Type C - Type C is unusual and usually affects the index, middle, and little fingers.
+Type C - It is unusual and usually affects the index, middle, and little fingers.
 In this type, the middle phalanges are affected, but the ring finger mostly remains unaffected and appears to be the longest finger on the hand.

-Type D - Type D brachydactyly is commonly occurring and affects the thumbs alone.
+Type D - This type of brachydactyly is commonly occurring and affects the thumbs alone.
 Shortening of the end bones of the thumbs can be seen, but all the fingers appear normal.

-Type E - Type E brachydactyly is a rare type and is characterized by the presence of shortened metacarpals and metatarsals.
+Type E - This brachydactyly is a rare type and is characterized by the presence of shortened metacarpals and metatarsals.
 These bones are the third and fourth from the end of the digits in the hands and feet.
 This leads to shorter appearing hands and feet.

 How Is Brachydactyly Diagnosed?

-When you visit your physician, you will be asked certain questions about the types of signs and symptoms you face, family history, and personal history.
+When one visits the physician, they will be asked certain questions about the types of signs and symptoms they are facing, family history, and personal history.
 Following this, a careful examination of the hands and feet will be done to diagnose brachydactyly.
-X-rays can also be utilized to visualize the shortened bones and for diagnosing the type of brachydactyly.
+X-rays can also be utilized to visualize the shortened bones and to diagnose the type of brachydactyly.
 In mild cases, an X-ray alone can help in diagnosing the condition.

 How Can Brachydactyly Be Treated?